Fiesta Nightclub (Sheffield)

-When it was opened by Keith and Jim Lipthorpe in August 1970, the Fiesta nightclub in Sheffield, England was reputed to be the largest in Europe.
-The Lipthorpes had originally opened a Fiesta nightclub in Stockton five years earlier in Stockton on Tees.
-The Sheffield Fiesta was situated on Arundel Gate in Sheffield, it cost £500,000 to purchase and had a 1,300 seat amphitheatre.
+When Keith and Jim Lipthorpe opened it in August 1970, the Fiesta nightclub in Sheffield, England, was reputed to be the largest in Europe.
+The Lipthorpes had opened a Fiesta nightclub in Stockton five years earlier on the Tees.
+The Sheffield Fiesta was situated on Arundel Gate in Sheffield, it cost £500,000 to purchase and had a 1,300-seat amphitheatre.
 Many celebrities of the 1960s and 1970s performed there, generally for a week at a time, with the opening act being The Shadows.
 Other major music stars performing there included Frankie Valli & The Four Seasons, Matt Monro, Sandie Shaw, The Beach Boys, Stevie Wonder, Roy Orbison, Ella Fitzgerald, The Four Tops, Cilla Black, Lynsey de Paul, Olivia Newton-John, Tony Christie, The Stylists and the Jackson Five, but also comedians such as Les Dawson and Tommy Cooper, as well as the entertainer, Bruce Forsyth.

-The building now houses the Sheffield Odeon cinema which opened in 1992.
+The building now houses the Sheffield Odeon cinema, which opened in 1992.

 Closure

 The club closed in 1976 following a 17-day strike by the workers who attempted to join the Transport & General Workers Union.
 It reopened under new management shortly afterwards before permanently closing in 1980.
-It is said the history of the Fiesta mirrored that of Sheffield itself.
-When it opened in 1970, Sheffield was a city with a booming industrial economy and high employment, but by 1980s, the steel and coal industries were in steep decline.
+It is said that the Fiesta's history mirrored that of Sheffield itself.
+When it opened in 1970, Sheffield was a city with a booming industrial economy and high employment, but by the 1980s, the steel and coal industries were in steep decline.

-The story of the venue is told in the No Siesta 'Til Club Fiesta book by Neil Anderson.
-A full listing of the artists that appeared the Fiesta Nightclub are provided in Anderson's second book entitled ‘Dirty Stop Out’s Guide to 1970s Sheffield – The Fiesta Edition’, by Neil Anderson in 2020.
+The venue's story is told in the No Siesta 'Til Club Fiesta book by Neil Anderson.
+A full listing of the artists that appeared at the Fiesta Nightclub is provided in Anderson's second book, ‘Dirty Stop Outs Guide to 1970s Sheffield – The Fiesta Edition’, by Neil Anderson, in 2020.